-We talk a lot about trimming and shaving.
-We make male grooming tools.
-We maintain a blog dedicated to grooming knowledge.
-Despite all of that, if you try to order a razor from us, you might have a hard time finding it.
-This has led many people to ask us if The Plow™ 2.0 safety razor from MANSCAPED™ is discontinued.
+We talk a lot about trimming and shaving, we make male grooming tools, and we maintain a blog dedicated to grooming knowledge.
+Despite all of that, if you try to order a razor from us, you might have difficulty finding it.
+Not seeing the Plow 2.0 has led many people to ask us if The Plow™ 2.0 safety razor from MANSCAPED™ is discontinued.
 We have good news.
-Our safety razor is still available, but it's now available to the general male public, i.e. you, instead of being reserved for members.
-Keep reading, and we’ll show you how to get one.
-More importantly, we’ll show you what to do with it.
+Our safety razor is still available, but it's now open to the general male public, i.e., you, instead of being reserved for members.
+Keep reading, and we'll show you how to get one.
+More importantly, we'll show you what to do with it.

 Grooming With a Safety Razor